sandialabs/tracktable/Documentation/installation.rst

 (You can also put your build directory anywhere else you please.)

-Next, use CMake's configuration utility ``ccmake`` (or its GUI tool if you prefer) to configure compile settings:
+Next, use CMake's configuration utility ``ccmake`` (or its GUI tool if you prefer) to configure compile settings.

 If you made your build directory inside the source directory::